 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-There are several methods you can choose from depending upon the materials that you have in stock, how much money you are ready to spend, the smell after cleaning the paintbrushes, etc.
+There are several methods you can choose from depending upon the materials that you have in stock, how much money you are ready to spend, etc.

 Method 1: Using Fabric Softener

-According to my opinion, fabric softener is the best thing you can use to clean your paintbrushes.
-This is because of the following: it’s inexpensive, it leaves behind a really good smell and takes less time than any other methods.
+According to my opinion, a fabric softener is the best thing you can use to clean your paintbrushes.
+This is because of the following: it’s inexpensive, it leaves behind a really good smell and takes less time than any other method.

 But this method is only suitable for water-based paints.
-Now we will look at the steps which you need to follow in order to clean the brushes:
+Now we will look at the steps which you need to follow to clean the brushes:

 1. Remove the excess paint: